andche742/CS151_CampusConnect/README.md

-Campus Connect - Office Hours Management System Introduction
-The Campus Connect Office Hours Management System is a JavaFX-based application that enables professors to define and manage their semester office hours efficiently.
-This system provides a user-friendly interface for selecting a semester, entering the academic year, and choosing available office hour days.

-  tasks and responsibilities
+# Name of application: Campus Connect
+# Version: 0.2

+# who did what:
-  1. Sneha - Set up the fxml classes as per mockups
+1. Sneha - controllers, fxml files, Main, PageNavigator
-  2. Andrew - Set up the initial project structure, Pages Navigator and Main class
+2. Andrew - Main, PageNavigator
-  3. Meera - Set up the officeController java class
+3. Meera - DefineSemesterOfficeHours
-  4. Rehan - Set up the homeComtroller java class
+4. Rehan - Home

+# Any other instruction that users need to know: